grant-strayvoltage/gameoff/README.md

 One object layer: objects

 # Controls

+* Desktop Controls:
+    (Singleplayer)
+    - Arrow keys to move left or right
+    - Enter to Jump
+    - Space to throw power unit
+    - z to switch players

 In one player mode, a button press switches the player between which character they are controlling.
 In two player mode, both are active at all times - but only if near a dropped power unit, or carrying the power unit can you move.